 Once a week, I roast a chicken.
-I stretch what I can into several meals, and I throw the chicken’s frame into a slowcooker for perpetual broth all week long.
-Trussing the bird first, before roasting, helps to ensure that the chicken cooks evenly, and that its breast meat remains moist and not dried out, which can be a problem in preparing pasture-raised, free-ranged and slow-roasted birds.
-You can use the same trussing technique I use for chickens to truss ducks, geese, turkeys or other poultry.
-With Thanksgiving looming in just a few short weeks (speaking of which – have you checked out our online cooking workshop ALL about real food for the holidays?
-It’s on sale this month!), I wanted to share this simple, practical technique with you.
+I stretch what I can into several meals, and I throw the chicken's frame into a slowcooker bone broth all week long.
+Trussing the bird first, before roasting, helps to ensure that the chicken cooks evenly and that its breast meat remains moist and not dried out, which can be a problem in preparing pasture-raised, free-range and slow-roasted birds.
+You can use the same trussing technique I use for chickens to truss ducks, geese, turkeys, or other poultry.
 It will result in more moist, evenly cooked birds and is a cinch in just six easy steps.

 Rinse the bird in a gentle stream of water both inside and out.
 Pat it dry, and set the chicken in a baking dish.